 In addition to project specifics, OEMs in medical, automotive, consumer, and industrial markets need to verify a custom plastic injection molder’s credentials before assigning projects, many times helping to ensure their inclusion on an approved vendor list.

-Holding industry-specific certifications — ISO, ITAR, IATF, Clean Room, MedAccred, etc. — does more than provide credibility to injection molders.
-It ensures that the highest standards will be maintained during all project phases and OEMs will be in compliance with their respective industry mandates.
+Holding industry-specific certifications — ISO, ITAR, IATF, MedAccred, etc. — does more than provide credibility to injection molders.
+It ensures the highest standards are maintained during all project phases and OEMs are in compliance with their respective industry mandates.

-Learn more about custom injection molding for complex applications in these popular blog posts:
+Learn more about custom injection molding for complex applications in these popular blog articles:

 Custom plastic injection molding is remarkably versatile.
-OEMs often gain efficiencies — and usually cost savings — with the “one-stop shop” convenience experienced injection molders are able to provide.
+OEMs often gain efficiencies — and usually cost savings — from the experience full-service injection molders are able to provide.

 Multi-material molding allows for the integration of additional materials – polymers, metals, and other non-plastics – during molding to add features and simplify assembly.
 Popular methods of multi-material molding include: